PipeWire/wireplumber/docs/rst/configuration/policy.rst

   The unique name of the filter.
 WirePlumber will use the "node.link-group" property as filter name if this property is not set.

-- filter.enabled:
+- filter.disabled:
-  Boolean indicating whether the filter should be used at all or not.
-If it is not set, wireplumber will consider the filter enabled by default.
+  Boolean indicating whether the filter should be disabled at all or not.
+A disabled filter will never be used in any circumstances.
+If the property is not set, wireplumber will consider the filter not disabled by default.

 - filter.target:
   A JSON object that defines the matching properties of the filter's target node.